 - according to clinical presentation (see above)

 The dilated median prosencephalic vein (MPV) appears as an anechoic structure in the midline posteriorly and demonstrates prominent flow on Doppler examination.
-If there are complications which regards to shunting, other ancillary sonographic features such as development of hydrops fetalis or fetal cardiomegaly may be seen.
+Shunting may lead to complications such as hydrops fetalis or fetal cardiomegaly.

 CT and MRI

 Both CT and MRI can be used to delineate the malformation cross-sectionally.

 CTA in neonates with high output cardiac failure is technically challenging due to the small volumes of contrast and very rapid passage of contrast through the circulation.

 The dilated feeding and draining vessels appear as flow-voids on T2.
 MRA may also be performed which would better delineate vascular anatomy.